ValeriaDifilippo/GCS/README.md

 ### Installation

-Clone the GCS repository fro the Github Page and execute the following to generate a conda environment with all you need to run the GCS
+Clone the GCS repository from the Github Page and execute the following commands to generate a conda environment with all you need to run the GCS

 ```
 git clone https://github.com//ValeriaDifilippo/GCS